What is International Baccalaureate (IB)?

 *Full forms used in IB:

-• TOK - Theory of Knowledge (explores how we know what we know; encourages critical thinking)
+• TOK - Theory of Knowledge (explores how we know what we know and encourages critical thinking)

 • CAS - Creativity, Activity, Service (core feature involving students in arts, sports, and community service)

-Students who graduate with an International Bacc can have a stronger academic background through holistic and curiosity-driven learning.
+Students who graduate with an International Bacc can have a stronger academic background through curiosity driven learning.
 On the other hand, Indian Boards can help students gain an academic edge through history and linear-subject-based learning.

 Check out: How to Apply to Universities Abroad?